 As of this writing, Fur Affinity has just weathered another paroxysm over moderation and “free speech,” by which I mean: swastikas.
 Because it’s 2018 and of course I do.
-This particular attack intersects with macro; it was a picture of a giant sergal in a Nazi uniform stepping on someone small.
+Good thing we stopped having to talk about Nazis a few years later, right? (sigh) This particular attack intersects with macro; it was a picture of a giant sergal in a Nazi uniform stepping on someone small.

 If “we’re the free speech wing of the free speech party” is both prime virtue and prime vice of Twitter, “never kink-shame” is both prime virtue and prime vice of furry.
 We’re loathe to do anything that smacks of gatekeeping. (“First they came for the Sonic porn, and I did not speak out.”)
 Furry art sites tend to consciously choose permissiveness, and this has led more than one of them into controversy.

 But what’s fucked Twitter—I mean, beyond a slew of bad business decisions—is the way conservative culture warriors have ruthlessly exploited the company’s technolibertarian Freeze Peach! blind spots.
-By “conservative culture warrior,” I mean the GamerGaters, the Sad Puppies, the 4Chan trolls, and all the others who live in constant mortal terror that everything they love is under existential threat from everyone from teens with Tumblrs to trans people using public restrooms.
-(But remember, it’s the SJWs who are the snowflakes.)1
+Good thing Twitter stopped making bad business decisions a few years later, right? (sigh) By “conservative culture warrior,” I mean the GamerGaters, the Sad Puppies, the 4Chan trolls, and all the others who live in constant mortal terror that everything they love is under existential threat from everyone from teens with Tumblrs to trans people using public restrooms.
+(But remember, it’s the SJWs who are the snowflakes.)

 This may shock you, but there seems to be some evidence that Fur Affinity’s management also has a blind spot or two that the conservative culture warriors have been taking advantage of.